FerchaPombo/MexicoisMagic/README.md

 !closing message

- * If the User presses 'Y', the game will be restarted.
+ * If the User presses 'y', the game will be restarted.
- * If the User presses 'N', they will receive a closing message, and the game ends.
+ * If the User presses 'n', they will receive a closing message, and the game ends.

-- Your code must be placed in the `run.py` file
-- Your dependencies must be placed in the `requirements.txt` file
-- Do not edit any of the other files or your code may not deploy properly

 ## Creating the Heroku app